• Amazon launches Alexa for Hospitality to bring voice-enabled services to hotel guests

 • The productivity paradox

 Recognising AI as a "general-purpose machine", rather than a distinct and immediately implementable tool or technique, can help explain why the anticipated gains are not yet being seen.
-With the introduction of other general-purpose machines, like the electric motor, the computer, the steam engine, it took decades for companies and industries to identify how they Continue reading →
+With the introduction of other general-purpose machines, like the electric motor, the computer, the steam engine, it took decades for companies and industries to identify how they needed to change – simply automating an existing business process is unlikely to give massive benefits.
+Rethinking how an organisation achieves outcomes independent of the existing process or tooling is – but it'll take many more years to materialize. https://www.technologyreview.com/s/611482/the-productivity-paradox The mission of MIT Technology… Continue reading →

 • Is There a Smarter Path to Artificial Intelligence?
 Some Experts Hope So

-Novel new approaches to the use of AI – highlighting its use as an augmentation to human judgement, not a substitute – are welcome, but still fall far short of addressing the elephant in the room – most machine learning or AI today is still pure statistical inference, often without even implicit acknowledgement of the Continue reading →
+Novel new approaches to the use of AI – highlighting its use as an augmentation to human judgement, not a substitute – are welcome, but still fall far short of addressing the elephant in the room – most machine learning or AI today is still pure statistical inference, often without even implicit acknowledgement of the path of causation (grass grows when the sun shines – but which causes which?).
+Until this problem question is addressed, even the new approaches outlined in this article will just be fitting data to a curve. https://mobile.nytimes.com/2018/06/20/technology/deep-learning-artificial-intelligence.html A branch of A.I. called deep learning has… Continue reading →

 • A freshly funded battery startup aims to ease the cobalt crunch

-It's an often overlooked problem, but although electric vehicles produce zero emissions at point of use, and can be powered entirely with emission free fuel (e.g. renewable power sources), they still contain a lot of rare materials, often mined or produced under somewhat questionable ethical standards, so it's great to see how the world is Continue reading →
+It's an often overlooked problem, but although electric vehicles produce zero emissions at point of use, and can be powered entirely with emission free fuel (e.g. renewable power sources), they still contain a lot of rare materials, often mined or produced under somewhat questionable ethical standards, so it's great to see how the world is starting to respond. https://www.technologyreview.com/the-download/611518/a-freshly-funded-battery-startup-aims-to-ease-the-cobalt-crunch Conamix, a little-known startup based in Ithaca, New York, has raised several million dollars to accelerate its development of cobalt-free materials for lithium-ion batteries, the latest sign… Continue reading →

 • New AI method increases the power of artificial neural networks

 Although i was aware of the benefits of sparsely connected neural networks, this paper outlines an additional, slightly counter-intuitive property – scale-freeness through a method they call "Sparse Evolutionary Training).
-Starting from a sparse network, the model randomly adds new connections and drops weaker ones, "evolving" in to a more model which is more complex Continue reading →
+Starting from a sparse network, the model randomly adds new connections and drops weaker ones, "evolving" in to a more model which is more complex to define, but ultimately simpler, with fewer "hubs" (scale-freeness), and this less densely connected end state is quicker to stabilise (as it requires fewer calculations) and to maintain and train than a traditional statically connected network. https://phys.org/news/2018-06-ai-method-power-artificial-neural.html An international team of scientists from Eindhoven University… Continue reading →

 • The Weird World of Thieves in Sweden

 As Sweden turns to an increasingly cashless society, criminals are having to find other ways to line their pockets.
-Last year a high profile string of robberies of moving trucks of Apple merchandise (https://web.archive.org/web/20180604083500/http://digg.com/2017/sweden-truck-heist) were finally bought to an end by a police sting, but now criminals have started catching and selling endangered species – Continue reading →
+Last year a high profile string of robberies of moving trucks of Apple merchandise (https://web.archive.org/web/20180604083500/http://digg.com/2017/sweden-truck-heist) were finally bought to an end by a police sting, but now criminals have started catching and selling endangered species – some can go for around $120,000 per animal. https://www.theatlantic.com/magazine/archive/2018/06/stealing-owls/559136/ As the country ditches cash, some criminals turn to stealing owls.
+Continue reading →

 • Uber to invest €20 million in building flying taxis in France